Department of Labor Logo United States Department of Labor

 2 The Occupational Employment and Wages Statistics chapter in the Handbook of Methods provides information about the data sources, design, methodology, and availability of data.

-3 Establishments that are also part of an active National Compensation Survey (NCS) sample, job selection does not occur.
+3 For establishments in state and local government and aircraft manufacturing that are also part of an active National Compensation Survey (NCS) sample, job selection does not occur.
 Instead, field economists used the NCS sampled jobs.